-This paper identifies a strong positive link between the pre-crisis cash holdings and long-term investment of SMEs after a crisis.
-Firms with large initial cash holdings could continue to invest during the global financial crisis while their cash-poor rivals had to divest.
-This gave cash-rich SMEs a competitive advantage and relaxed their borrowing constraints during the recovery period, resulting in an amplification of the investment gap.
+This paper identifies a strong positive link between the pre-crisis cash holdings and long-term investment of SMEs after the global financial crisis.
+Firms with large initial cash holdings could continue to invest during the crisis while their cash-poor rivals had to divest.
+This gave cashrich SMEs an advantage when the economy rebounded, resulting in a persistent investment gap which grew over the seven years following the shock.
 This persistent and widening investment gap between cash-rich and cash-poor SMEs was absent in the pre-crisis period.
 We find that cash had a persistent effect on investment of SMEs, irrespective of whether their cash holdings in the run-up to the crisis were relatively stable or fluctuated over time.
 This suggests that long-term investment paths were not necessarily the outcome of careful cash management but were partly determined by luck.